What is an apartment lease?

 The landlord must make sure your apartment is safe, clean when you move in, livable and bug-free.
 The landlord must also do maintenance work to keep the apartment in a livable condition.
 However, you must also take reasonable steps to keep your apartment clean and livable.
 Should you have a problem or need something in the apartment repaired, such as a leaking pipe, notify your landlord.

 If you cannot afford an apartment on your own, then you might want to share one with a roommate.
 If you do, make sure the lease is in both of your names.
-Also, you should agree on “lifestyle” issues before you agree to be roommates.
-This could include agreement on who pays what portion of the rent and utilities, who owns what furniture and kitchen items (so you know who gets what when you move out), and on issues like at what time does the loud stereo have to be turned off, an agreement on throwing parties or not, having boyfriends/girlfriends sleep over and more.
+Also, you should talk about house rules and how you want to share the bills and chores before you move in together.
+This could include agreement on who pays what portion of the rent and utilities, who owns what furniture and kitchen items (so you know who gets what when you move out), what time the stereo or tv has to be turned off, whether you will allow friends to sleep over and more.